Paroxysmal Nocturnal Hemoglobinuria (PNH)

 In PNH, blood cells lack complement regulatory proteins, so the body recognizes these healthy red blood cells as damaged.1 This leads to uncontrolled activation of the complement cascade, initiated at C3, and results in the destruction of oxygen-carrying red blood cells (hemolysis).3 Hemolysis occurs in PNH through two mechanisms: intravascular hemolysis (IVH), which occurs inside blood vessels, and extravascular hemolysis (EVH), which occurs in the liver and spleen.

 C5 inhibitors have improved patient survival by addressing IVH, yet despite this, many people with PNH continue to experience ongoing hemolysis and persistently low hemoglobin.
-According to a retrospective study and a cross-sectional study of patients treated with C5 inhibitors, at least 72% had persistently low hemoglobin4,5 and at least 36% required one or more transfusions a year.4
+According to a retrospective study and a cross-sectional study of patients treated with C5 inhibitors, at least 72% had persistently low hemoglobin4,5 and at least 36% required one or more transfusions a

 References